respiratory-immunology-lab/metabolome-lipidome-MSDIAL/README.md

 Once you have reached this point, you should have a `SummarizedExperiment` object (complete with sample and feature metadata) that contains only annotated features, with intensity values that have been normalised and transformed, and are ready for downstream analysis in R.

+Please visit the [`downstream_processing`](https://github.com/respiratory-immunology-lab/metabolome-lipidome-MSDIAL/tree/main/downstream_processing) page for tools and a starting point for downstream analysis.

 ## Rights

 * Copyright (c) 2021 Respiratory Immunology lab, Monash University, Melbourne, Australia.